Ques : What is the plan after these courses? What are the “FOUR LEVELS” of courses mentioned?

 Ques : Would the students be sharing the Robots/hardware?
 Would each student get enough practical time?

 Ans: We group students to groups of two or four initially.
 Each group share a robot/hardware set.
-Each student bring their own laptop/device and write their own software programs with our help.
+We provide students with laptops in physical classes (except private coaching).
+Students write their own software programs with our help.
 Most courses offer a virtual robot online to test and fine tune the program.
 Then they can run the final program on the robot and see it working in real life.
 This give each student ample time with robots and hardware.

 Ques : What is the difference between the two courses?
 RCF & RPF?
 I want to know what is best for my child